Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 And more importantly, why don’t I know any of them?

 After my stroll past Yacht Row, I return to the center of the harbor where I spot a sign advertising a full-day “Circle Island” boat tour aboard Poseidon.
-The tour makes stops at many of Symi’s best beaches and the Panormitis Monastery and sounds like the perfect way to spend a day.
+The tour makes stops at many of Symi’s best beaches and the Panormitis Monastery.
+It sounds like the perfect way to spend a day.

 At the desk, I meet Yiannis, the Poseidon’s skipper, who explains the itinerary for the trip, books my reservation for tomorrow, and tells me to come back at 10:00am.

-The price is a very reasonable 35 euro and the trip should be a terrific way to see more of the island since many of the beaches are only accessible by boat.
+The price is very reasonable and the trip sounds like a terrific way to see more of the island since many of the beaches are only accessible by boat.

 Symi’s Taxi Boats